7 Easy Steps: How to Crochet a Rose

 Ch = chain stitch, SC = single crochet, DC = double crochet, Sl st = slip stitch, FO = fasten off.
 Refer to the Craft Yarn Council for full abbreviations.

-Crochet roses add a charming touch to almost any project.
-Whether you are decorating a hat, a blanket, or a simple hairpin, mastering how to crochet a rose opens up dozens of creative possibilities.
-This guide walks you through the entire process from start to finish.
+Crochet roses add a charming touch to almost anything, a hat, a blanket, a hairpin.
+Once you’ve got the technique down, the uses really add up.
+This guide takes you through the whole thing start to finish.

 Before you begin, make sure you know the basics of crochet.
 A solid foundation in chains and single crochet will make this project much easier.
 Grab your supplies and let us get started on this fun easy crochet flower pattern.